SamLolo/ECM2525-Mobile-App-Coursework/README.md

 ## Future Improvements

 Future features/improvements I'd like to see in the application are:

 - **Themes:** This would allow the user to toggle the app between light and dark mode, and I would make the app match the default mode on the phone.
-- **Live Updates:** I would like the departure boards to actively refresh themselves every 2 minutes, as well as having the option for the user to refresh these by clicking a button or using touch guestures.
-Currently, users need to return to the home screen and research for their station to get an updated view since content is fetched during activity creation.
+- **Live Updates:** I would like the departure boards to actively refresh themselves every 2 minutes, as well as having the option for the user to refresh these by clicking a button or using touch gestures.
+Currently, users need to return to the home screen and re-search for their station to get an updated view since content is fetched during activity creation.
 - **Full station info:** I would provide more detailed station information, such as ticket facilities and car parking/transport links.
 - **Filtering services:** There should be an option to filter the arrivals/departure boards by an origin or destination station or both.
 This could be done by long clicking a service on the boards.
 - **Location Usage:** I would like the user to be able to quickly access the services at their closest station by using the geolocation date of the phone on the SelectStationActivity.